dmbarbour/awelon/AboutAO.md

 * blocks `[` ... `]`
 * ambiguous structure `(`, `|`, `)`

 Words in AO are very flexible in their structure.
-However, words are slightly constrained to simplify parsing, printing, quoting, and streaming.
+However, words are constrained to simplify parsing, printing, quoting, and streaming.
 Also, block and amb characters work as word separators.

 * words may not start with `@`, `%`, `-`, or a digit
 * words may not contain `"`, `[`, `]`, `(`, `|`, `)`